-The S&P 500 (SPX) continued to push to all-time highs above a rising gamma flip level near 4,525 at the end of last week. •As long as we remain above this level, this model will maintain a 100% allocation to SPX.
+The S&P 500 (SPX) consolidated before a Friday recovery last week, and the gamma flip level at the end of the week rose to 4,620.
+As long as we remain above this level, this model will maintain a 100% allocation to SPX.
+With option expiration pending for this coming Friday, we point out that there has been a sell-off immediately preceding or following monthly option expiration the last several months.
+Monthly option expiration days are shown below by the vertical dashed lines.

 The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking various ?gamma? levels.
 This can be viewed conceptually as a risk management tool.
-When the daily price closes below Gamma Flip level (currently near 4,465), the model will reduce exposure to avoid price volatility and sell-off risk.
-If the market closes below what we call the ?lower gamma level? (currently near 4,350), the model will reduce the SPX allocation to zero.
+When the daily price closes below Gamma Flip level, the model will reduce exposure to avoid price volatility and sell-off risk.
+If the market closes below what we call the ?lower gamma level? (currently near 4,455), the model will reduce the SPX allocation to zero.

-The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.• For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.••
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.
+For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.

-The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report). •
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).